How to Select a Truck Driver School near Trenton New Jersey

-Which Commercial Drivers License Should You Get?
+Which CDL Should You Get?

 Class A CDL.
-A Class A Commercial Drivers License is needed to drive any vehicle that has a GCWR of more than 26,000 lbs., including a towed vehicle of greater than 10,000 lbs.
-Several of the vehicles that drivers may be able to operate with Class A licenses are:
+A Class A CDL is needed to drive any vehicle that has a GCWR of greater than 26,000 lbs., including a towed vehicle of more than 10,000 lbs.
+Some of the vehicles that drivers may be able to operate with Class A licenses are:

 - Interstate or Intrastate Tractor Trailers

 - Trucks with Double or Triple Trailers

 - Class B and Class C Vehicles

 Class B CDL.
 A Class B Commercial Drivers License is required to operate single vehicles having a GVWR of greater than 26,000 lbs., or a GCWR of greater than 26,000 lbs. including a towed vehicle weighing up to 10,000 lbs.
 Several of the vehicles that operators may be qualified to drive with Class B licenses are:

 - Cement Mixers

 Both Class A and Class B Commercial Drivers Licenses may also require endorsements to operate specific types of vehicles, including school or passenger buses.
 And a Class A licensee, with the appropriate required endorsements, may operate any vehicle that a Class B license holder is qualified to operate.